-This family is represented in Tasmanian waters by five genera and six species.
-They include amongst them the Cat Fishes, the Freshwater Flathead or Sandy, and the Cat Fishes, the Freshwater Flathead or Sandy, and the much-prized Whiting.
+This family is represented in Tasmanian waters by five rins ramity is represented in Lasmanian waters by nye genera and six species.
+They include amongst them the Cat Fishes, the Freshwater Flathead or Sandy, and the much-prized Whiting.
 Indeed, for commercial purposes, the latter is the only member of the group which need engage our attention.
 The Tasmanian Whiting (Sillago ciliata, Cuv. and Val.,) is a most valuable market fish.
-It fetches a higher price in the market, for its size, than any other fish.
-These fish are usually taken in seine-nets, during the months of November, December, and January, in the Derwent and along the East Coast.
-They also may be taken with hook and line: and a dozen or so are frequently taken with hook and line; and a dozen or so are frequently captured in this way at odd times in the upper waters about Sandy Bay as late as July.
+It fotches a higher purce in the market for its size than any fetches a higher price in the market, for its size, than any other fish.
+These fish are usually taken in seine-nets, during the months of November, December, and January, in during the months of November, December, and January, in the Derwent and along the East Coast.
+They also may be taken with look and line; and a dozen or so are frequently captured in this way at odd times in the upper waters about Sandy Bay as late as July.
 They go in schools; but they are stated to have greatly fallen off in numbers during the last year or two.
 The reason for this decrease has not yet been satisfactorily determined.
 They are a delicious little fish, averaging a quarter of a pound in weight, silvery, with elongate snout and body.
 The sides are faintly marked with yellowish bars, which become obsolete towards belly.